rweigel/stats/hw.md

    Use a library (e.g., `numpy.fft`) to compute $a$ and $b$.
 Note that most libraries compute a quantity related to $a$ and $b$ and their output is an array of complex values.

+2. Create a "white noise" time series by creating a time series with $N=1000$ values drawn from a Gaussian with zero mean and unit variance and plot $I(f_i)$ vs $f_i$.
+The plot of $I$ should be noisy.
+One problem with raw periodograms is that they are noisy.
+Entire books are dedicated to dealing with this.

+3. Plot the histogram of $I$ values.

+**590 Only**

+4. Look up the sampling distribution of $I$ and add it to the histogram.
+5. Modify the white noise time series by adding a periodic signal $A\sin(2\pi t/100)$ and plot $I$.
+At what value of $A$ can you "see" evidence of the periodic signal?
+Suppose you were given only the values of $I$ and want to determine if there is evidence of a periodic signal.
+Describe in words the analysis that you would perform.

 **Answer**

+1\.
 $\ds a_0 = \frac{1}{N}\sum_{t=0}^{N-1} y_t \equiv \overline{y}$
 $\quad$
 $\ds a_i = \frac{2}{N}\sum_{t=0}^{N-1}y_t\mbox{cos}(2\pi f_i t)$